kognifai/IoT/README.md

 Kognifai Edge gateway encrypts data and sends  the data and all communications to the cloud in a secure manner.
 The Edge gateway solution buffers data whenever the internet connection is uavailable and retransmits the data once the internet connection is reestablished.

-### IoT Cloud dispatcher

-IOT gateway ensures connectivity by acting as an adapter between devices and instruments in the field and on the cloud services.
-It relays messages from the IoT hub/Event hub to the correct recipients on the cloud side.
-The Kognifai IoT Cloud dispatcher makes it possible to send messages securely back to the specific edge installations from the cloud.

 ### Storage

 This is the layer in which the IoT data is stored and retrieved.
-The Kognifai Storage Solution can be deployed both at the edge and in the cloud.

-### Presentation

-The Kognifai Application Framework provides a powerful visualization platform.
-It can be deployed at the edge, in the cloud, in the user interface (UI), in the industrial design field of human–computer interaction which is the space where interactions between humans and machines occur.
-Kognifai provides strong out-of-the-box collection of data visualization applications such as dashboard, trends, reports, data export and event analytics, and supports various customer IoT cases.

 --------------------------------------------------------------------------------------------------------------------------